hl7-eu/laboratory/input/pagecontent/status-mgmt.md

 #### Laboratory report: Composition

 A Composition defines the structure and narrative content necessary for a laboratory report.
-It is a mandatory resource for a Document Bundle this guide is based on (see xxx).
+It is a mandatory resource for a Document Bundle this guide is based on (see [FHIR Documents](https://hl7.org/fhir/R4/documents.html) ).

 The status of the composition reflects the status of the document and it should be aligned with that of the DiagnosticReport.